stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 a time I felt it safe to shovel the earth back into the pit.
 It was twilight before I was done, but fear had gone out of the place.
 The dampness was less foetid, and all the strange fungi had withered to a kind of harmless greyish powder which blew ash-like along the floor.
-One of earth&rsquo;s nethermost terrors had perished forever; and if there be a hell, it had received at last the daemon soul of an unhallowed thing.
-And as I patted down the last spadeful of mould, I shed the first of the many tears with which I have paid unaffected tribute to my beloved uncle&rsquo;s memory.
+One of earth's nethermost terrors had perished forever; and if there be a hell, it had received at last the daemon soul of an unhallowed thing.
+And as I patted down the last spadeful of mould, I shed the first of the many tears with which I have paid unaffected tribute to my beloved uncle's memory.

-  The next spring no more pale grass and strange weeds came up in the shunned house&rsquo;s terraced garden, and shortly afterward Carrington Harris rented the place.
+  The next spring no more pale grass and strange weeds came up in the shunned house's terraced garden, and shortly afterward Carrington Harris rented the place.
 It is still spectral, but its strangeness fascinates me, and I shall find mixed with my relief a queer regret when it is torn down to make way for a tawdry shop or vulgar apartment building.
 The barren old trees in the yard have begun to bear small, sweet apples, and last year the birds